limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 Provided inherited controls for CSP                     | Green    | Expecting to inherit infrasture controls from MAG or Salesforce?
-Operational security tools onboarding completed         |      | unsure Billing and reporting set up                          |      | unsure Team has access to all required tools and environments        | In progress | Using demo versions of "Open Shift" software; need to procure; (container platform to scale database)
+Operational security tools onboarding completed         |      | unsure Billing and reporting set up                          |      | unsure Team has access to all required tools and environments        | In progress | Using demo versions of Open Shift software; need to procure; (container platform to scale database)
 Working session to complete operations handoff with ITOPs                 |       |
-Provisioning checklist 100% completed                 | N/A     | ECSO CAS to develop
-COMPLETED ALL Provisioning Tasks                       | Green     |
+Provisioning checklist 100% completed                 |     | ECSO CAS to develop COMPLETED ALL Provisioning Tasks                       | Green     |